Superman: War of the Supermen: Superman vs. General Zod: The Final Battle

 As Superman and Zod clash, Zod reveals he has resolved to turn Earth into New Krypton.
-Superboy manages to recover the Phantom Zone projector from the Fortress of Solitude—stating that the Phantom Zone "got better" (a reference to Nightwing and Flamebird run on Action Comics) in response to Zod's claims of having destroyed it—and uses it to send Non to the Zone as he attacks the Justice League.
-After narrowly defeating Ursa, Supergirl flies into the military base to confront General Lane, ready to kill him in revenge for the death of her people, only for Lois to talk Supergirl down.
+Superboy manages to recover the Phantom Zone projector from the Fortress of Solitude—stating that the Phantom Zone "got better" in response to Zod's claims of having destroyed it—and uses it to send Non to the Zone as he attacks the Justice League.
+After narrowly defeating Ursa, Supergirl flies into the military base to confront Sam Lane, ready to kill him in revenge for the death of her people, only for Lois to talk Supergirl down.
 Refusing to face judgment for his crimes and realizing that he has gone too far in his plan to protect Earth from the Kryptonians, Lane apparently commits suicide.
 As Superboy arrives at Superman's fight with Zod, Superman attempts to drag Zod into the Zone with him.
 Nightwing arrives and sends Superman back to Earth so that he can continue to defend it while remaining in the Phantom Zone to ensure that Zod remains trapped.
 Nightwing reverts to a young boy inside the Zone, encounters Mon-El, and the two journey off together within the Zone.

 Aftermath

 In the aftermath, Clark and Lois reflect sadly on how New Krypton's appearance resulted in such a pointless war, Clark expressing his uncertainty about whether any Kryptonians are left in hiding on Earth while Lois promises to write the truth about her father's actions despite the media portraying him as a hero for his 'defensive action', hoping that someday humanity will be ready for interaction with other alien races.

+Superman: Grounded sees Superman attempt to reconnect with humanity after returning to Earth from New Krypton.